Guide to buying your first home

 - Build up a good savings balance – you’ll usually need a deposit of 5% or more of the property value

 - Opening a monthly savings account might help you save towards your goal

 - Remember that your loans and credit card debts will be taken into consideration when calculating the amount you can borrow

-- Check your credit rating because mortgage lenders will take this into account when deciding if and how much you can borrow.
+- Check your credit file because mortgage lenders will take this into account when deciding if and how much you can borrow